VMware ESXi ↗

 Summary iPlain-English security verdict for VMware ESXi, generated from its current health score, actively-exploited vulnerabilities, and latest supported version.

 VMware ESXi currently scores 85/100 — good.
-8 actively-exploited vulnerabilities (CISA KEV) affect older releases (e.g. CVE-2023-29552) — staying on the latest supported version keeps you clear of them.
+8 actively-exploited vulnerabilities (CISA KEV) affect older releases (e.g. CVE-2019-5544) — staying on the latest supported version keeps you clear of them.
 The latest supported release is 9.1.0.0.
 It's largely safe; apply minor updates as they appear.
 Note: this product is assessed at the product level on recent (365-day) activity rather than an exact per-version match, so it is never marked a confident "healthy".

 Disclosure trend iNew CVEs published for VMware ESXi each year (NVD).
 A higher bar means more disclosures that year — more scrutiny, not necessarily less safe.

-⚠ 4 of its known vulnerabilities are linked to ransomware campaigns (CISA KEV).
+4 of its known vulnerabilities are linked to ransomware campaigns (CISA KEV).

 Patch priority — what to act on iThe issues to fix first — actively exploited (CISA KEV) first, then by exploitation probability (EPSS), then severity.
 Each row's "→ fixed in" is the earliest version that patches it; "see advisory" means no fixed version is published.